Raymond Mhlaba: Release from prison

 After his release from prison on 15 October 1989, he was elected to the ANC national executive and the South African Communist Party central committee.
 He became national chairperson of the SACP in 1995.

 In January 1994 he was chosen as the ANC's nominee as Premier of the Eastern Cape, and in May 1994 he was elected to that post.
 He helped to establish the house of traditional leaders.
 He then became the High Commissioner to Uganda and Rwanda, until he retired in 2001.
 In April 2001 he released a book of his memoirs, narrated by him and researched and compiled by Thembeka Mafumadi.

 He was chairperson of a black economic empowerment consortium involved in the Coega port project, but suffered a stroke on 19 July 2003, recovering quickly.

 Death

 In 2004, Mhlaba was diagnosed with advanced liver cancer, and in December doctors discharged him from a private clinic saying there was nothing they could do for him.
 On 20 February 2005 he died in hospital.
 He was granted state funeral on 27 February 2005.
-Mhlaba is survived by his three sons and five daughters, his wife Dideka Mhlaba having died on 18 January 2010.
+Mhlaba is survived by his three sons and five daughters, his wife Dideka Mhlaba having died on 18 January 2010 at the age of 85 years.